zukunft/zukunft.com/docs/llm/structure.md

 (the missing id, the id `0`, and the null value) — each of those empty verbs is the same user-relevant problem, so none may be left silent.

+### `log_err` alone is the transitional channel — the target is `log_err_msg`

+Even the first channel above is only half the answer.
+A bare `log_err` tells the **admin** what broke and leaves the **user** staring at a page that silently did nothing. `log_err_msg($txt, $msg)` does both in one call: the technical text goes to `sys_log` exactly as before, and the user gets `msg_id::INTERNAL` with the log link — a generic "something internal failed, reference X", never the internals themselves. `log_warning_msg($txt, $msg)` is the same for the warning level (`msg_id::INTERNAL_WARNING`, added with `ok = true` so it does not abort).

+So the long-term target is that **almost every `log_err` becomes `log_err_msg`**.
+The table above still decides *which message the user sees* — a specific `msg_id` when the user can fix it, the generic internal notice when they cannot — but "nobody tells the user at all" stops being an option.

+This is a migration, not a rewrite: the bare `log_err` calls still outnumber the `log_err_msg` ones by roughly ten to one, and converting them in one sweep would be untestable.
+Do it opportunistically instead:

+> **When you change anything in a function that contains a `log_err`, give that
+> function a `user_message $msg` parameter (threaded from its callers) and switch
+> its `log_err` calls to `log_err_msg`.** Adding the parameter is the point — once
+> `$msg` is in the signature, the switch is one word per call.

+Two cases stay on the bare `log_err`, and both are recognisable:

+- the function has **no caller that could hold a `$msg`** — an entry point, a bootstrap step, a cron job, or a display function that only returns HTML;
+- the message would fire on a **normal** path, where a notice is noise rather than information (a not-yet-filled id during an import, see `docs/llm/state-and-messages.md` on which message belongs where).

+Before threading, check what the function reports on the happy path — turning a silent drop into user-visible noise is the failure mode this rule can cause.

 ## Whatever happens, avoid an uncaught PHP fatal

 The general rule behind all the error-handling rules above: **whatever happens —